scorpiodiagrams/scorpio_docs/wiki/scorpio_md_overview.md

 < And this is a right quote box.

 ## Sidebar
-The sidebar is 'just' a specially named markdown file, #Code(sidebar.md).
+The sidebar is a specially named markdown file, #Code(sidebar.md).

 A typical item in the sidebar looks like this:
 ```